European Centre for the Development of Vocational Training: Activities

 Cedefop provides comparative analyses and expertise gathered through research and networking.
-Its activities cover initial and continuing VET and VET aspects of lifelong learning.
-They integrate the interests, priorities, and needs of policy-makers among its major partners the European Commission, Member States and the social partners.
+Its activities cover initial and continuing professional education and aspects of lifelong learning.
+They integrate the interests, priorities, and needs of policy-makers among its major partners; the European Commission, Member States and the social partners.

-Cedefop contributes to the concept, design and supports the implementation of common European tools, such as the European qualifications framework, European credit system in VET, the European quality assurance reference framework, the Skills Panorama and Europass.
+Cedefop contributes to the concept, design and supports the implementation of common European tools, such as the European qualifications framework, European credit system in professional education, the European quality assurance reference framework, the Skills Intelligence and Europass.
 Collectively, these tools support mobility for learning both within national systems and across borders.
 The annual report of activities is submitted to the European Union institutions.